matthijsfh/Red-Pitaya-Pyhon-Examples/README.md

-# Red Pitaya Pyhon Examples
+## Red Pitaya Pyhon Examples
-Red Pitaya Pyhon Examples using the SCPI interface
+Red Pitaya Pyhon Examples using the SCPI interface.

-# General notes
+## General notes
-Use the at least lastest (BETA) release 1.04-9 as this version has all the decimation options implemented.
+Use the at least the (BETA) release 1.04-9 or newer, as this version has all the decimation options implemented.

 ## Simple scope
-Initial version of a simple python scope script to measure the 2 input channels.
-Not very fast but does the job.
+Simple python scope scripts to measure the 2 input channels.

 ## Simple generator
-Initial version of a simple signal generator.
-Will be extended over time with more complex wave forms.
+Simple signal generators.
+* Sine
+* White noise

 ## FRF - Frequency Response Function
 Scripts to measure the frequency responsr function of real life systems.